List of South African slang words: Curse words and slurs

-"Voetsek" or simply "tsek" is a fun way of telling someone to "fuck off".
+"Voetsek", or simply "tsek", is a fun way of telling someone to "fuck off".
 This is also used to scare unwanted animals away.

-"Jou Ma se gat" or "Jou Ma se poes" is a derogatory phrase that literally translates to "Your Mom's hole" or "Your Mom's vagina".
-This is often seen as more aggressive than the previously mentioned phrase "voetsek".
+"Jou Ma se kont" or "Jou Ma se poes" is a derogatory phrase that literally translates to "Your Mom's cunt" or "Your Mom's pussy".
+The term originates from the Western Cape region where it is most closely associated with the slang used by the Coloured community.
+This is often seen as more aggressive than the aforementioned phrase "voetsek".
+Although still seen as offensive, over time it has become a less aggressive adjective used as an exclamation.
+Such as "it is poes cold" when describing a surprisingly cold temperature.